Access Denied

 Best for: Stews, chilis, soups, pot roasts, pulled chicken or pork

-Tips: Brown proteins first in a skillet for better flavor (optional but recommended).
-Layer vegetables on bottom, then protein, then liquid.
-Avoid opening the lid during cooking—each peek adds 20-30 minutes to cooking time.
+Tips: Brown proteins first in a skillet for better flavor (optional, but worth it if you have time).
+Layer vegetables on the bottom, then protein, then liquid.
+Avoid opening the lid during cooking—each peek can add time.
 Add tender vegetables (zucchini, spinach) in the last 30 minutes to prevent mushiness.

 Carb control: Skip or minimize potatoes, pasta, and rice in slow cooker meals.
 Instead, bulk up with extra vegetables.
 Serve stews over cauliflower rice or with a small side of quinoa if needed.